pakeke-constructor/umg-mod-monorepo/effects/planning.md

 umg.answer(...)
 -- (same for `modifiers`)

+umg.answer(...)
+-- (same for clamps)

 -- add/remove upgrades:
-UpgradeManager:addUpgrade(itemEnt)
-UpgradeManager:removeUpgrade(itemEnt)
+EffectHandler:addEffect(itemEnt)
+EffectHandler:removeEffect(itemEnt)
--- these should emit `:upgradeAdded` and :upgradeRemoved callbacks -- (assuming that the upgrade WAS actually added/removed.)
+-- these should emit `:effectAdded` and :effectRemoved callbacks -- (assuming that the effect WAS actually added/removed.)

-UpgradeManager:getMultiplier(property)
-UpgradeManager:getModifier(property)

-UpgradeManager:recalculate(property?)
+EffectHandler:getMultiplier(property)
+EffectHandler:getModifier(property)
+EffectHandler:getClamp(property)

+EffectHandler:recalculate(property?)
 -- recalculates cache.
 -- if property not specified, recalculates all properties.
 -- This will also get rid of dead entities.